-Emergency Planning Arrangements and Business Continuity Plans - A review of emergency planning arrangements to incorporate lessons learned from the Covid-19 pandemic response and an update of all Business Continuity Plans to ensure they are fit for purpose for all business continuity risks.
+• Emergency Planning Arrangements and Business Continuity Plans - A review of emergency planning arrangements to incorporate lessons learned from the Covid-19 pandemic response and an update of all Business Continuity Plans to ensure they are fit for purpose for all business continuity risks.
 To include emergency planning training, in particular related to cyber risk.

-Action: Head of Governance and Customer Services - March 2023
+Action: Head of Governance and Customer Services - Work continues into 2023/24.